If you’re serious about reaching your full running potential, then you’re in the right place.

-They are vital for showing you the road to success.
-They are the signposts you need to get where you want to go.
+They’re the signposts you need to get where you want to go.

 “The secret of success is consistency of purpose.” -Benjamin Disraeli

-You are not going to lose weight.
+You’re not going to lose weight.

-You are not going to build a better body.
+You’re not going to build a better body.

-You are not going to get faster.
+You’re not going to get faster.

-You are not going to do jack squat.
+You’re not going to do jack squat.

 On the flip side, once you achieve a certain level of consistency with your training program, the sky is the limit.
-Your running program will never be the same.

 In the end, the best way to become a good runner is, wait for it …to run more.